One of the best ways to get people to watch your entire online video is to make sure it isn’t too long. But, what is “too long” for a video?

 Part of knowing your audience involves more technical aspects, such as whether they are viewing on mobile devices or desktops.
 This actually makes a difference in how likely they are to finish watching your videos.

-The fact that more people are finishing videos on mobile devices could also indicate that a longer video might work for a primarily mobile audience.
+The fact that more people are finishing videos on mobile devices indicates that a longer video might work for a primarily mobile audience.
 For instance, if your videos are shared primarily on Facebook, then most people are probably accessing them on their phones or a tablet.
-Testing longer form content is not possible on other platforms like Instagram or Vine, but could be worthwhile on Facebook, especially since they revamped how video is displayed in the timeline.
-Check the percentage of your traffic that is mobile by looking at the Browser & OS report in Google Analytics, and selecting the “Operating System” as the primary dimension.
+Testing longer form content could be worthwhile on Facebook, especially since video drives so much engagement on that platform.

 So, How Long Exactly?

-It’s also worth pointing out that TED Talks are nearly all around 18 minutes in length, but many go viral and get viewed millions of times.
+It’s also worth pointing out that TED Talks are nearly all around 18 minutes in length.
+Still many go viral and get viewed millions of times.
 This really speaks to the importance of quality over quantity.
 The imposed time limit forces presenters to really distill their ideas and communicate only the most important points necessary to comprehend the information.
-If anything, the purported 3 minute rule for other online videos might show an improvement in viewer engagement in certain circumstances, but it really might have more to do with the improved quality of those 3 minutes versus a longer form version of the same video.
-All too often, longer videos have unnecessary segments, visual effects, and mixed messages.
-If you think about what you really want to convey, and carefully layout how to get your point across, you will likely find yourself with a video less than 3 minutes long.

 How to Tell How Much People are Watching